rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 This applies to all nine graha mantras, Santan Gopal, and any stotra or sankalpa text added later. **Only the surrounding guidance prose is localized.**

 ---

+## 14. STALE-FILE DETECTION (fail loudly)

+Three review rounds were lost to a file that never reached the server — twice `ui-strings.js`, once `<report>-content.js`.
+In each case the page degraded silently and the reviewer scored the fallback, not the work.

+**Required in every report page:**
+1. At generate time, probe a known key for the selected language:
+   `if (LANG!=='en' && !SD_X.labels.title[LANG]) alert(...)`.
+   The alert must **name the exact file** to upload and say the report will render in English until then.
+2. Combined with the §1.4 chain (lang→en→hi), a stale file now produces *English + an explicit warning* — obviously wrong, never quietly wrong.
+3. Shared data is inlined (§12.3), so the only per-report deployment artifacts
+   are: `<report>-report.html` + `<report>-content.js`.
+Nothing else.

+**Reviewer protocol:** if a review reports whole sections in the wrong language, suspect deployment before translation.
+Ask for one screenshot of the cover; if the inline-sourced strings are correct but content-sourced strings are not, the content file is stale.

+---